-Joint reinforcement: Trowel bonding material to completely fill the tapered recessed board joints and gaps between each panel.
-On non-tapered joints, apply a 6" wide, approx. 1/16" thick, coat of bonding material over the entire joint.
+Joint Reinforcement: Trowel bonding material to completely fill the tapered recessed board joints and gaps between each panel.
+On non-tapered joints, apply a 6" wide, approx. 1/16" thick, coat of bonding material over entire joint.
 For all joints, immediately embed 4" alkali-resistant fiberglass mesh tape fully into applied bonding material and allow to cure.
-The same bonding material should be applied to corners, control joints, trims, or other accessories.
+Same bonding material should be applied to corners, control joints, trims or other accessories.
 Feather bonding material over fasteners to fully conceal.

-- Treat joints with 4 in. wide alkali-resistant fiberglass mesh tape set in a polymer-modified mortar or stucco basecoat
+• Treat joints with 4" wide alkali-resistant fiberglass mesh tape set in a modified mortar or stucco basecoat.

-- Minor cracking at joints may become visible in the finished exterior surface
+• Minor cracking at joints may become visible in finished exterior surface.

-- Exterior finishes applied directly to PermaBASE CI: Reinforcing mesh must be embedded in basecoat (consult exterior finish manufacturer for additional installation requirements)
+• For exterior finishes applied directly to PermaBASE CI, reinforcing mesh must be embedded in basecoat (consult exterior finish manufacturer for additional installation requirements).

-- Sheathing selection and installation varies according to the type of wall construction
+• Sheathing selection and installation varies according to type of wall construction.

 Advantages of Creating Continuous Insulation with PermaBASE:

-- Provides better thermal comfort, lowers heating and cooling costs, reduces likelihood of trapped moisture.
+• Provides better thermal comfort, lowers heating and cooling costs, reduces the likelihood of trapped moisture.

-- Speeds up your schedule – faster to install than the traditional method.
+• Speeds up your schedule – faster to install than traditional method.